 I love this case.
 This is my first PC build and I knew I wanted to build an ITX rig.
 It took me some time to figure out how to manage the cables correctly and remove the small triangular support in the GPU chamber that wasn't allowing me to install my GPU.
 Once I figured everything out I can say this case fit my needs perfectly.
 Though I feel that it is maybe $20 more expensive than it should be.

 One thing I disliked was the PSU that came with it.
-There is a slight coil whine even when the system isn't being pushed very hard.
-Even though the Node 202 + PSU combo did save me some money and build time, if I had to get the parts again I would get the case and PSU separately and put more money into a better and quieter PSU.
+It is much noisier than expected.
+While my CPU and GPU fans are inaudible when system is idle, the PSU makes an audible buzz that drives me a little crazy.
+Even though the Node 202 + PSU combo did save me some money and build time, if I had to get the parts again I would get the case and PSU separately and put more money into a quieter PSU.